 Inside: What if I said wellness and wholeness couldn’t happen without a relationship with Christ?
-What are some ways to become well and whole in Christ?
+We can be well when we use these healing verses as an example.

 I’m an easy sell.
 If you tell me that eating vegetarian is healthy, I’m bound to try it.
 The Paleo diet can improve all my bodily systems and it will uncover the foundation of youth, Sold!